Bhagavad Gita Chapter 2 Verse 51 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: The wise, possessing knowledge, having abandoned the fruits of their actions, and being freed from the bonds of birth, go to the place which is beyond all evil.
+At this point in Sankhya Yoga, Krishna deepens His teaching on equanimity.
+The wise, possessing knowledge, having abandoned the fruits of their actions, and being freed from the bonds of birth, go to the place which is beyond all evil.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team